-Determines the number of Academy-sponsored clinical practice guidelines (CPGs) and other evidence-based documents (EBDs) to be developed at any one time based on the available financial support for the process and available expertise.
+Determines the number of Section-sponsored clinical practice guidelines (CPGs) and other evidencebased documents (EBDs) to be developed at any one time based on the available financial support for the process and available expertise.

-- Academy support for the development of an EBD should be dependent upon the availability and applicability of existing EBDs on a particular topic and availability of qualified and willing EBD development leader and working group. - Need for a EBD (topic identification) should be a bi-directional process from the bottom up (member feedback) and top down (deliberation at the Advisory Committee level). - Selects members of the Evidence Based Documents Committee.
+- Section support for the development of an EBD should be dependent upon the availability and applicability of existing EBDs on a particular topic and availability of qualified and willing EBD development leader and working group. - Need for a EBD (topic identification) should be a bi-directional process from the bottom up (member feedback) and top down (deliberation at the Advisory Committee level). - Selects members of advisory committee.